allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/alibaba.md

 ## Pricing

 Alibaba Translation offers the first 1 million characters free each month.
 Beyond that, charges are 50 yuan per million characters.
-The fees are charged by Alibaba Translation on their official Alibaba Cloud website and are unrelated to pot.
+The fees are charged by Alibaba Translation on their official Alibaba Cloud website and are unrelated to Saladict.

 Alibaba Translation bills on a daily basis.
 It is recommended to top up 1 yuan in Alibaba Cloud's billing center and set an available balance alert for 1 yuan, so you'll receive SMS notifications when daily charges occur.
 However, please note that daily billing means that even if you use up your balance within a day, charges will continue to accumulate and you'll only be notified during the daily settlement (usually around 1 AM).